sendgrid/docs/source/API_Reference/Web_API_v3/Template_Engine/templates.md

   show: true
 ---

-The Template Engine API lets you programmatically create and manage templates for your transactional email.
+The transactional templates API lets you programmatically create and manage templates for your transactional email.

 {% info %}
 Each user can have up to 300 templates.
 {% endinfo %}

 {% info %}
-Templates created in Template Engine are account and subuser specific.
+Transactional templates are account and subuser specific.
 Templates created on a parent account will not be accessible from the subuser accounts.
 {% endinfo %}

 * * * * *